MEET THE TEAM

 Julie Small.
 Julie lives in Australia in Thirroul, a gorgeous coastal town 60km south of Sydney and works at the University of Sydney.
 She has been travelling since she was 14.
 She loves adventure travel, trekking and is obsessed with India!
 And while she is happy to rough it she also appreciates luxury.
 She started a blog in October 2014 and hopes to grow it as much as possible. www.nomad-nester.com

 Solange Hando.
 Solange is a professional travel journalist and photographer, editor, public speaker and facilitator.
 She has contributed to National Geographic and Reader's Digest travel books and published features in 96 titles worldwide.
 She travels widely but her specialist subjects are Bhutan, where she attended the coronation, Nepal and France.
 She is a member of the British Guild of Travel Writers, Travel Writers UK and the International Travel Writers Alliance.
-Her latest book, 'Be a Travel Writer, Live your Dreams, Sell your Features' has been endorsed by Hilary Bradt (founder of the Bradt travel guides) and best selling author Simon Whaley.
+Her latest book is the Berlitz Guide to Bhutan.
+She is also the author of, 'Be a Travel Writer, Live your Dreams, Sell your Features' which has been endorsed by Hilary Bradt (founder of the Bradt travel guides) and best selling author Simon Whaley.
 Search for Solange Hando at http://www.amazon.co.uk